Veritius/bevy_stardust/README.md

 - Bevy plugins can easily add their own networked code.
 - Easy organisation of network messages, automatically compartmentalised into 'channels'.
 - Stardust's code is primarily server-authoritative, but you can ignore all of that and do determinism if you want.
 - Use any transport method you want.
-UDP, WebRTC, etc.
+UDP, WebRTC, etc. You can even use Stardust with a semaphore system - [this kind](https://en.wikipedia.org/wiki/Semaphore).

 ### Planned features
 - Reliability